 All the systems in the cluster must have the same operating system and architecture.
-For example, you cannot configure a Windows Server 2008 R2 system and a Windows Server 2012 system in the same cluster.

 Available Systems Select the systems that you wish to configure in the cluster.

 Check the Select all systems check box to select all the systems simultaneously.